Disarmament of Hezbollah: President Joseph Aoun

-Aoun long standing view is that only the state should hold arms and that Hezbollah's disarmament will be achieved only through dialogue, not force.
-On July 26, 2025, he acknowledged that the progress of the talks with Hezbollah is very slow.
-In his speech on July 31, 2025, in honor of the Lebanese Army's 80th anniversary, he addressed all parties emphasizing the historic opportunity for the disarmament of Hezbollah, while restoring and reinforcing state sovereignty.
+Aoun's long-standing view is that only the state should hold arms and that Hezbollah's disarmament will be achieved only through dialogue, not force.
+On 26 July 2025, he acknowledged that the progress of the talks with Hezbollah is very slow.
+In his speech on 31 July 2025, in honor of the Lebanese Army's 80th anniversary, he addressed all parties, emphasizing the historic opportunity to disarm Hezbollah, while restoring and reinforcing state sovereignty.

 Prime Minister Nawaf Salam

-Salam's stand on this matter was made clear from day one of the new Lebanese government's formation, for him the disarmament of Hezbollah is a priority.
-He wants to conduct reforms and have a stronger state authority over arms.
-In response to Qassem's statement on 15 August 2025, Salam said there is only one government that makes decisions in Lebanon, there is no state that doesn't have arms monopoly and addressing Qassems threat of civil war he said "The implicit or direct threat of civil war, I believe that none of the Lebanese today, ... none of the Lebanese, young and old, men and women, in the south or in the north, wherever they are, none of them wants to return to civil war today".
+Salam's stand on this matter was made clear from day one of the new Lebanese government's formation; for him, the disarmament of Hezbollah is a priority.
+He wants to implement reforms and have a stronger state authority over arms.
+In response to Qassem's statement on 15 August 2025, Salam said that there is only one government that makes decisions in Lebanon, that there is no state that doesn't have arms monopoly, and in addressing Qassems threat of civil war, he said, "The implicit or direct threat of civil war, I believe that none of the Lebanese today, ... none of the Lebanese, young and old, men and women, in the south or in the north, wherever they are, none of them wants to return to civil war today".

 Parliament Speaker Nabih Berri

-Reports say that Hezbollah told Speaker Berri it will not give up its weapons, even if Israel pulls out of the occupied areas.
+Reports say that Hezbollah told Speaker Nabih Berri it will not give up its weapons, even if Israel pulls out of the occupied areas.
 Berri also said the government cannot promise to disarm groups north of the Litani River.

 Samir Geagea

-Samir Geagea Executive Chairman of Lebanese Forces was quoted in an interview on August 3, 2025, claiming that "Hezbollah's actions have effectively set Lebanon back a hundred years, if not more,".
-This came just a few days before the government meeting that is set to approve the executive mechanism to implement the "state monopoly over arms".
+Samir Geagea, Executive Chairman of the Lebanese Forces, was quoted in an interview on 3 August 2025, claiming that "Hezbollah's actions have effectively set Lebanon back a hundred years, if not more."
+This came just a few days before the government meeting scheduled to approve the executive mechanism to implement the "state monopoly over arms".
 Meaning disarmament of Hezbollah.

 Hezbollah's Secretary-General Naim Qassem

 Naim Qassem made it clear that Hezbollah will not give up its weapons as long as Israel continues its attacks.
 He rejected U.S. proposals, calling them a form of "surrender," and said disarmament would only be possible after Israel fully withdraws from southern Lebanon.
-On July 30, 2025, the day marking the first anniversary of the targeted killing by Israel of senior commander Fuad Shukr, he spoke about the fact that Hezbollah still maintains its power as the resistance in Lebanon, denying the notion of disarmament.
-In a statement on 15 August 2025 he vowed there will be no disarming of Hezbollah and gave a clear warning that an attempt to confront Hezbollah will mean "no life" for Lebanon.
+On 30 July 2025, the day marking the first anniversary of the targeted killing by Israel of senior commander Fuad Shukr, he spoke about the fact that Hezbollah still maintains its power as the resistance in Lebanon, denying the notion of disarmament.
+In a statement on 15 August 2025, he vowed there would be no disarmament of Hezbollah and gave a clear warning that an attempt to confront Hezbollah would mean "no life" for Lebanon.